Qumulo/docs/_includes/content-reuse/admin-guides/cloud-data-fabric/how-portal-creation-enables-cloud-data-fabric.md

     </tr>
     <tr>
       <td><p><code>Deleting</code></p></td>
-      <td><p>The spoke portal root directory is inaccessible because the relationship between the hub portal and spoke portal was removed.</p></td>
+      <td><p>Qumulo Core is in process of synchronizing any outstanding changes from the spoke portal to the hub portal.
+When synchronization is complete, Qumulo Core removes the portal relationship from each cluster.</p></td>
     </tr>
   </tbody>
 </table>